-Ex-officer who killed Daunte Wright faces sentencing
+Former suburban Minneapolis officer Kim Potter faces sentencing for killing Daunte Wright

 In Minnesota, those sentenced to felonies are eligible for release after serving two-thirds of their mandatory sentence.

-Ultimately, Potter's sentence will be the discretion of Hennepin County Judge Regina Chu.
+Ultimately, Potter’s sentence is the discretion of Hennepin County Judge Regina M. Chu.

 Armstrong, the civil right's attorney, said that while a light sentence for Potter would be painful, it can't diminish the significance of Potter's conviction — a rarity for police officers.